 Copper Mountain Resort – Village Square condos have a choice location, steps to Copper’s ski lifts in the central village and the après ski bar, restaurants and shops in Copper’s cool Intrawest designed village.
 Units range in decor for recently renovated to older and dated.
 But again, the location is primo.
 A short drive to Frisco gets you a super market with supplies.
 We love skiing Copper’s high elevation terrain.

-Beaver Run Resort at Breckenridge Colorado are both convienient properties, Beaver Run is directly on the slopes, with over 550 units spread across four huge connected condo buildings, all ski in / ski out, very family friendly, some rooms are nicer and newer than others.
+Beaver Run Resort and Valdoro Mountain Lodge at Breckenridge Colorado are both convienient properties, Beaver Run is directly on the slopes, with over 550 units spread across four huge connected condo buildings (ask for #4), all ski in / ski out, very family friendly, some rooms are nicer and newer than others.
 Beaver Run has several outdoor hot tubs viewing the slopes, its own ski shops, après ski bar – The Copper Top, dining and activities.
-Beaver Run is on Breckenridge’s ski slopes, but further away from downtown Breck.
+Building 4 has its own slopeside hot tub and ski lockers.

 shuttle (check the schedule) from “Lake at Big Sky” to Big Sky’s ski lifts and the village shops, Big Sky’s après ski and restaurants.
 We love skiing Big Sky, and staying in a spacious one or two bedroom condo with a full kitchen, gas fireplace, and deck.
 Don’t feed the bear or fox…seriously!

 New England RCI Ski Resorts

 Sunday River Maine’s Grand Summit Resort Hotel offers slopeside hotel –style condo units, a huge outdoor heated swimming pool and hot tubs, the cozy Camp restaurant for breakfast, après ski and dinner, a mini-store and fitness facilities plus spa services.
 The on mountain location is convenient to Sunday River’s ski slopes, ski down to the Temptest quad, and back to the hotel at day’s end, to valet ski storage.
 Rooms vary from your standard hotel room to more spacious suites with kitchen facilities, living rooms, two and three bedrooms with balconies.

 Sunday River’s Jordan Grand Hotel is another big hotel, with timeshare and quartershare units to exchange into, just note its at the far end of the resort, lift accessed during prime winter, but further away from Sunday River’s South Ridge village base.